Ambur Braid: Early life and education

 Braid was born in Terrace, British Columbia.
-She studied at The Royal Conservatory of Music Glenn Gould School with Donna Sherman from 2002–2006, where she achieved her Bachelor of Music and Artist Diploma in Voice Performance.
+She studied at The Royal Conservatory of Music Glenn Gould School with Donna Sherman from 2002 to 2006, where she achieved her Bachelor of Music and Artist Diploma in Voice Performance.

-She then went on to study with Wendy Hillhouse at the San Francisco Conservatory of Music from 2006–2008, where she attained her Master of Music.
+She then went on to study with Wendy Hillhouse at the San Francisco Conservatory of Music from 2006 to 2008, where she attained her Master of Music.
 She then continued her studies at Operaworks with Ann Baltz, the Opera Workshop in St. Andrews-By-The-Sea with Wendy Nielsen, the Canadian Opera Company Ensemble Studio (2010–2013) and the Ravinia Festival's Steans Institute (2012).

-From 2014–2016, Ambur moved to Athens, Greece to work with Marina Krilovici on a repertoire shift to roles like Salome (Strauss) and the title role in Puccini's Tosca.
+From 2014 to 2016, Ambur moved to Athens, Greece, to work with Marina Krilovici on a repertoire shift to roles like Salome (R. Strauss) and the title role in Puccini's Tosca.

 Career

 After completing her Master of Music degree, Ambur made her professional debut with Opera Atelier as Diane in Gluck's Iphigénie en Tauride in 2009.

-As an alumna of the Canadian Opera Company's Ensemble Studio program, Ambur has a close relationship with the company, having performed Amor (Orfeo ed Euridice (2011), directed by Robert Carsen, conducted by Harry Bicket), the Queen of the Night (The Magic Flute (2011, 2017), conducted by Johannes Debus), the Greek Woman (Iphigénie en Tauride (2011) with Pablo Heras-Casado/Robert Carsen), Semele (Semele (2012), conducted by Rinaldo Alessandrini), Adele (Die Fledermaus (2012), directed by Christopher Alden), and Vitellia (La Clemenza di Tito, 2013) with them.
+As an alumna of the Canadian Opera Company's Ensemble Studio program, Ambur has a close relationship with the company, having performed Amor in Gluck's Orfeo ed Euridice (2011), directed by Robert Carsen, conducted by Harry Bicket, the Queen of the Night in Mozart's The Magic Flute (2011, 2017), conducted by Johannes Debus, the Greek Woman in Iphigénie en Tauride (2011) with Pablo Heras-Casado/Robert Carsen, Handel's Semele (2012), conducted by Rinaldo Alessandrini, Adele in Die Fledermaus by J. Strauss (2012), directed by Christopher Alden, and Vitellia in Mozart's La Clemenza di Tito (2013) with them.

-Ambur made her European debut in Lisbon in a new production of The Rake's Progress as Anne Trulove, conducted by Joana Carneiro at Teatro Nacional de São Carlos (2015), and her UK opera debut at the English National Opera as The Queen of Night in Simon McBurney's The Magic Flute in 2016.
-She made her USA opera debut with the Arizona Opera in 2014 as Violetta in Verdi's La traviata.
+Ambur made her European debut in Lisbon in a new production of Stravinsky's The Rake's Progress as Anne Trulove, conducted by Joana Carneiro at Teatro Nacional de São Carlos (2015), and her UK opera debut at the English National Opera as the Queen of the Night directed by Simon McBurney in 2016.
+She made her US opera debut with the Arizona Opera in 2014 in the title role of Verdi's La traviata.

-From 2016–2018, Ambur was highlighted in various productions of Mozart's The Magic Flute as The Queen of the Night (Oper Frankfurt, Calgary Opera, and Canadian Opera Company).
-The 2016/2017 and 2017/2018 seasons also included multiple role debuts for Braid, such as Dalinda (Ariodante, Canadian Opera Company), Die Königin/Queen (Das geheimes Königreich, Oper Frankfurt), Elisabetta (Roberto Devereaux, Oper Frankfurt), and Tosca (titular role, Calgary Opera).
+From 2016 to 2018, Braid was highlighted in various productions of The Magic Flute, including Oper Frankfurt, Calgary Opera, and Canadian Opera Company.
+The 2016/17 and 2017/18 seasons also included multiple role debuts for her such as Dalinda in Handel's Ariodante (Canadian Opera Company), the Queen in Krenek's Das geheime Königreich (Oper Frankfurt), Elisabetta in Donizetti's Roberto Devereux (Oper Frankfurt), and Tosca (Calgary Opera).
 All debut performances were highly acclaimed, with reviews praising her for her emotional nuance, vocal power, and strong stage presence.